graphhopper/directions-api/FAQ.md

  * one Routing API request costs 1 credit.
 Every 10 via-points will cost 1 additional credit.
 E.g. 11 via-points cost 2 credits
  * one Geocoding API request costs 1 credit
- * one Matrix API request with some start locations and some destinations costs `start * destinations / 2` credits.
-For example you have 1 start location and 10 destinations the charged credits are `1 * 10 / 2 = 5`
+ * one Matrix API request with some start locations and some destinations costs `start * destinations / 4` credits.
+For example you have 2 start locations and 10 destinations the charged credits are `2 * 10 / 4 = 5`

 ## Can I pay on demand?